Vibhajyavāda: Overview

 The Vibhajyavādins are a group of early Buddhist schools.
-According to the Theravada account, this group rejected the Sarvastivada teachings at the third Buddhist council (however modern scholars question the council narratives).
+According to the Theravāda account, this group rejected the Sarvastivāda teachings at the Third Buddhist Council (however modern scholars question the council narratives).
 The name means "those who make distinctions," and include the Kāśyapīya, Mahīśāsaka and Dharmaguptaka.
-The Vibhajyavādins were strongly represented in south India, where they called themselves Theriyas.
-They survived until the seventeenth century in south India, and in Sri Lanka they became the Theravadins.
+The Vibhajyavādins were strongly represented in South India, where they called themselves Theriyas.
+They survived until the seventeenth century in South India, and in Sri Lanka they became the Theravādins.

-The Vibhajyavādins rejected the Sarvāstivāda claim that all dhammas (principles, phenomena) exist in the past, present and future.
-Instead, they made a distinction between dhammas that "exist" and dhammas that do not exist, hence the name "distinctionists."
-The Vibhajyavādins held that dhammas exist in the present, but not that they exist in the future.
-With regards to past dhammas, those wholesome or unwholesome dhammas that had already brought forth its fruit or effect were said not to exist, but those which had not yet brought forth a karmic effect could be said to have some efficacy.
+The Vibhajyavādins rejected the Sarvāstivāda claim that all dharmas (principles, phenomena) exist in the past, present and future.
+Instead, they made a distinction between dharmas that "exist" and dharmas that do not exist, hence the name "distinctionists".
+The Vibhajyavādins held that dharmas exist in the present, but not that they exist in the future.
+With regards to past dharmas, those wholesome or unwholesome dharmas that had already brought forth its fruit or effect were said not to exist, but those which had not yet brought forth a karmic effect could be said to have some efficacy.
 The Sarvāstivāda Vijñānakāya states their position as defended by Moggaliputtatissa as: "The past and future are not; the present and the unconditioned exist."

-The Vibhajyavādins also held that out of all dhammas, only Nirvana was an unconditioned (asankhata) dhamma, against the view of the Sarvāstivāda which also held that space was an unconditioned dhamma.
+The Vibhajyavādins also held that out of all dharmas, only nirvāṇa was an unconditioned (asaṃskṛta) dharma, against the view of the Sarvāstivāda which also held that space was an unconditioned dharma.
 Another difference with the Sarvāstivāda hinged on the issue of gradual versus sudden attainment.
-The Vibhajyavādins held that at stream entry, understanding of the four noble truths came at once (ekābhisamaya), while the Sarvāstivāda asserted that this happened only gradually (anupubbābhisamaya).
+The Vibhajyavādins held that at stream entry, understanding of the Four Noble Truths came at once (ekābhisamaya), while the Sarvāstivāda asserted that this happened only gradually (anupubbābhisamaya).
 Vibhajyavādins also asserted that arhats could not regress or fall back to a lower state once they attained arhatship.
 The Vibhajyavādins also rejected the doctrine of the intermediate state between rebirths (antarabhava).

-Doctrines of the Vibhajyavādins can be seen in the Kathāvatthu, traditionally attributed to elder Moggalipputtatissa by the Theravada.
+Doctrines of the Vibhajyavādins can be seen in the Kathāvatthu, traditionally attributed to elder Moggalipputtatissa by the Theravāda.
 The earliest layer of this text could date as far as the reign of Ashoka.
 However, neither the Theravādin Kathāvatthu nor the Sarvāstivāda Vijñānakāya contain any reference to Vibhajyavāda as a separate school, indicating that perhaps during the time they were recorded there was not yet a formal schism between the Sarvāstivāda and the Vibhajyavāda.

-The Visuddhimagga of Buddhaghosa, a fifth century Sri Lankan work meanwhile, mentions that the Visuddhimagga was written at the request of Sanghaphala, "a member of the lineage of the Mahaviharasins, illustrious Theriyas, best of Vibhajjavādins".
+The Visuddhimagga of Buddhaghosa, a fifth century Sri Lankan work meanwhile, mentions that the Visuddhimagga was written at the request of Sanghaphala, "a member of the lineage of the Mahāvihārasins, illustrious Theriyas, best of Vibhajjavādins".

 Branches

 The Vibhajyavādins are not recorded uniformly by early Buddhist traditions as being a distinct sect, nor being associated with any one period of time.
-Some scholars believe that there was no separate "Vibhajyavāda" sect, but that the term vibhajyavāda was sometimes affixed to the name of a school to indicate that it differed from the main school on some doctrines.
+Some scholars believe that there was no separate Vibhajyavāda sect, but that the term vibhajyavāda was sometimes affixed to the name of a school to indicate that it differed from the main school on some doctrines.
 In this sense, they would be vibhajyavādins of that particular school.

 The name was applied to a variety of communities across the Indian subcontinent.
 The major ones were: